Google Wants Google Doodles Taught In Public School, Warns Kids They Best Behave - Slashdot

 From Corporate Agenda from conflict of interest (Score:2)

+It's still up to the teachers or schools to implement the lesson or not, Google isn't forcing anybody to do this it's just providing resources for those that choose to use them.

+And this isn't new at all, for example look up Pepsi's use of the US's attempt at adopting the metric system to push using 2 liter bottles of soda as teaching aids ("follow the liter" campaign)

-Sounds like a contract (Score:2)
+Sounds like a contract (Score:3)

 Ultimately, this appears to be a contract.
 Children cannot agree to contracts, and the school can't enter them into a contract without parental consent.
 So, kids, do whatever you want with your Google doodles, they are yours.